 “You’ll be asked about the products and banking facilities that your clients need,” says Liu.
 “Do your homework about the new product suite, and any cross-platform facilities available under the bank’s umbrella such as investment banking, corporate banking and direct access to securities trading.”

 Come across as a trusted client advisor, not a pushy salesperson.
-“If convince the interviewers that you have strong relationships with your clients, don’t sabotage your credibility when asked how you will move them to the new bank by replying, ‘using attractive rates’,” says Liu.
+“If you are able to convince the interviewers that you have strong relationships with your clients, don’t sabotage your credibility when asked how you will move them to the new bank by replying, ‘using attractive rates’,” says Liu.

 While you will be grilled about your clients’ assets and the strength of your relationships, client confidentiality and banking secrecy means you won’t have to name them.

 As in all interviews, it’s important to provide on-the-job examples to prove your points, but don’t say anything that your clients would prefer you didn’t mention, even without naming them.
-“Illustrate with some story-telling, but keep this short and to the point and be mindful that private banking is a discreet business,” advises Ling.
+“Illustrate with some story-telling, but keep this short and be mindful that private banking is a discreet business,” advises the in-house recruiter.